 Roof drain connections to storm laterals are expressly prohibited.
 Roof drains should discharge to the front of the building to grade, with flows directed away from the building foundations and without erosion or inconvenience to others, except where infiltration facilities are connected.
 Unless otherwise approved by the Township Engineer, run-off from roof drains shall flow across pervious ground surfaces prior to entering the storm systems.

-Note: All foundation drainage must be directed to sump pumps and discharged to grade or a storm lateral if so installed.
+Note: All foundation drainage must be directed to sump pumps and discharged to grade.

 H.6 Groundwater